Distances for Markov Chains, and Their Differentiation: The Discounted WL Distance

 Finally, we remark that when $\delta>0$, the last step for the computation of $\dWL[\delta]{\infty}{}$ (\cref{eq:wlregk-infty}), involves solving for a meaningful (i.e., non-constant) optimal coupling between $\nu^{\setX}$ and $\nu^{\setY}$ that minimizes this cost.
-That coupling provides a matching between the definitions spaces of $\mX$ and $\mY$ which can be used for some applications.
+That coupling provides a matching between the state spaces of $\mX$ and $\mY$ which can be used for some applications.
 Note that, when $\delta=0$ (corresponding to the WL distance), as $C^{0,(\infty)}$ is a constant matrix, no meaningful coupling/matching can be obtained.

-In Appendix \ref{sec:algorithm} we provide pseudo-codes for computing $\dWL[\delta]{k}{\mX,\mY}$ for both finite and infinite $k$ based on the two propositions above.
-We also provide certain acceleration techniques in Appendix~\ref{sec:algorithm}, including a faster (in terms of complexity) algorithm in the case where both transition kernel matrices are sparse in \algorithmref{alg:computation_accel_k}, and techniques to empirically accelerate the computation.
+In \appendixref{sec:algorithm} we provide pseudo-codes for computing $\dWL[\delta]{k}{\mX,\mY}$ for both finite and infinite $k$ based on the two propositions above as well as a complexity analysis.
+We also provide certain acceleration techniques in \appendixref{sec:algorithm}, including a faster (in terms of complexity) algorithm in the case where both transition kernel matrices are sparse in \algorithmref{alg:computation_accel_k}, and techniques to empirically accelerate the computation.